 CONSTRUCTOR

-.
-If the TREE_TYPE
+TREE_LIST.
+If the TREE_TYPE of the

-is a RECORD_TYPE
+CONSTRUCTOR is a RECORD_TYPE or UNION_TYPE, then

-of each node in the TREE_LIST
+the TREE_PURPOSE of each node in the TREE_LIST will be a

-of each node will be the
+FIELD_DECL and the TREE_VALUE of each node will be the

 expression used to initialize that field.
 You should not depend on the